$Z'$s and sterile neutrinos from heterotic string models: exploring $Z'$ mass exclusion limits: Collider signatures and mass bounds

-The final results of this phenomenological study are illustrated in Figure~\ref{figure5} and~\ref{figure6} where we used recent LHC precision measurements at a center of mass energy $\sqrt{S}$ of 13 TeV from the ATLAS~\cite{ATLAS:2019erb} and CMS~\cite{CMS:2018ipm} experiments for the observed total cross section upper limits at $95\%$ confidence level (CL) as a function of the $Z'$ mass.
-On top of these limits, we superimpose our theory calculation at NNLO in QCD calculated with CT18NNLO PDFs.
+The final results of this phenomenological study are illustrated in Figure~\ref{figure5} and~\ref{figure6} where we used recent LHC precision measurements at a center of mass energy $\sqrt{S}$ of 13 TeV from the ATLAS~\cite{ATLAS:2019erb} and CMS~\cite{CMS:2018ipm,CMS:2021ctt} experiments for the observed total cross section upper limits at $95\%$ confidence level (CL) as a function of the $Z'$ mass.
+On top of these limits, we superimpose our theory calculation at NNLO in QCD calculated with CT18NNLO PDFs~\cite{Hou:2019efy}.
 We include the induced PDF uncertainties on the total cross sections obtained at 68\% CL which are represented by blue bands in the two figures.
+Other recent PDF determinations~\cite{Bailey:2020ooq,NNPDF:2021njg} give almost identical results for the cross section calculation.

-The observed upper limits at 95\% CL on the production of the same $Z'$ but at CMS 13 TeV~\cite{CMS:2018ipm} are illustrated in~\ref{figure6}.
+The observed upper limits at 95\% CL on the production of the same $Z'$ but at CMS 13 TeV~\cite{CMS:2021ctt} are illustrated in~\ref{figure6}.
 In this case, to reduce the dependence on correlated systematic uncertainties and also theoretical uncertainties associated to the theory prediction, the CMS limits are expressed in terms of the ratio of the cross section for dilepton production via a $Z'$ boson to the measured cross section for dilepton production via the $Z_0$ boson in the invariant mass range $60–120$ GeV.
 This ratio is defined as \ba \frac{\sigma(M_{Z'})}{\sigma(M_Z)}=\frac{\sigma{\left(pp\rightarrow Z'+ X \rightarrow l\bar{l}+X\right)}}{\sigma{\left(pp\rightarrow Z+ X \rightarrow l\bar{l}+X\right)}} \ea

-The parameter choice utilized to produce our theory predictions for DY $Z'$ production is given below \ba &&\{\lambda v_D, \lambda v_1, \lambda v_2, \lambda n, \overline{\cal N}^2/M\} = \nonumber\\ &&\{1,5\times 10^{-4},5\times 10^{-4},5\times 10^{-4}, 2.5\times 10^{11}\} ~\textrm{GeV}. \nonumber\\ &&\tan\beta=30; ~v_2 = 246 ~\textrm{GeV};~ \mu_F=\mu_R=Q. \ea The mass of the $Z'$ is mostly controlled by the vacuum expectation value $v_S$ which varies accordingly for each value of $M_{Z'}$.
+The parameter choice utilized to produce our theory predictions for DY $Z'$ production is given below \ba &&\{\lambda v_D, \lambda v_1, \lambda v_2, \lambda n, \langle\overline{\cal N}\rangle^2/M\} = \nonumber\\ &&\{1,5\times 10^{-4},5\times 10^{-4},5\times 10^{-4}, 2.5\times 10^{11}\} ~\textrm{GeV}. \nonumber\\ &&\tan\beta=30; ~v_2 = 246 ~\textrm{GeV};~ \mu_F=\mu_R=Q. \ea The mass of the $Z'$ is mostly controlled by the vacuum expectation value $v_S$ which varies accordingly for each value of $M_{Z'}$.